-Do the following to enter a fixed tare entry through the front panel:
+Do the following to enter a fixed tare through the front panel:

-- 1. From normal weighing mode, press GROSS/ NET to place unit in net mode. - 2.
+- 1. In normal weighing mode, press NET/GROSS to place the unit into the net mode. - 2.
 Using the front panel numeric keys, key in the desired tare weight.
 If the displayed tare value is correct, press the Enter (ENT) key.
+The display changes from gross to net.
 Press the Clear Entry (CE) key to clear an incorrect value.